HL7/fhircast-docs/docs/index.md

 ### EHR launches SMART on FHIR App

-The EHR launches the app following the standard (SMART on FHIR EHR launch)[http://www.hl7.org/fhir/smart-app-launch#ehr-launch-sequence]  flow, including identifying the current EHR user using OpenID Connect.
+The EHR launches the app following the standard [SMART on FHIR EHR launch](http://www.hl7.org/fhir/smart-app-launch#ehr-launch-sequence) flow, including identifying the current EHR user using OpenID Connect.
 As part of the app launch, alongside the acess_token the EHR's authorization server identifies the current user's [UserSession](usersession/):

+#### SMART launch parameters include usersession
 ```
 {
   "access_token": "i8hweunweunweofiwweoijewiwe",